Some Past Reflections

-You must turn away voluntarily from all organized religion, for if men have placed their soiled hands upon then it, then it is flawed.
+You must turn away voluntarily from all organised religion, for if men or women have placed their soiled hands upon it, then it is flawed.

 (Preparing to serve mass in 1964)

-And will not all deeds and words one day be revealed at the Great White Throne Judgment (Matt.
-10:26.)
-None of us must be implicated in a false system that will ultimately fail us, neither can we defend it.
-Nor should we wish to do so.
+And will not all deeds and words one day be revealed at the Great White Throne Judgment (Matthew 10:26)!
+None of us must be implicated in a false man-made system that will ultimately fail us, neither can we defend it, nor should we wish to do so.